openstef.tasks package

 None

-openstef.tasks.create_forecast.main(model_type=None, config=None, database=None)
+openstef.tasks.create_forecast.main(model_type=None, config=None, database=None, **kwargs)

 openstef.tasks.create_solar_forecast module